Understanding Traction Alopecia: Hairstyles to Avoid for Healthy Hair

 🚫 Consistent Tension = Inflammation → Follicle Damage → Thinning Edges

-Your scalp can only handle so much tension before follicles become inflamed, irritated, and eventually stop producing strong strands.
+Your scalp can only handle so much tension.
+When follicles become inflamed and irritated, they eventually stop producing strong strands.

 ✅ To Protect Your Hairline: